 Portland, OR 97239

 Oregon Health and Science UniversityVAPORHCS serves Veterans in Oregon and Southwest Washington with two main divisions: Portland VA Medical Center and Vancouver VA Medical Center.
-The research center located at VAPORHCS is affiliated with Oregon Health and Science University.
-Veterans in Oregon are also served by VA Medical Centers in Roseburg and White City.
-In Oregon, there are VA Community Based Outpatient Clinics (CBOC's) located in Bend, Boardman, Brookings, Enterprise, Eugene, Fairview, Grants Pass, Hines, Hillsboro, Klamath Falls, LaGrande, Lincoln City, Newport, Portland, Salem, The Dalles, Warrenton, and West Linn.
+VA Outpatient Clinics and Vet Centers in Oregon are located in Bend, Boardman, Brookings, Enterprise, Eugene, Fairview, Grants Pass, Hines, Hillsboro, Klamath Falls, LaGrande, Lincoln City, Newport, Portland, Salem, The Dalles, Warrenton, and West Linn.
+Veterans in Oregon are also served by VA Medical Centers in Roseburg, White City, and Vancouver, Washington.

 Pen Icon